 Three other known species, Plectromerus distinctus (Cameron, 1910) (Fig. 2b), Plectromerus fasciatus (Gahan, 1895), and Plectromerus wappesi Giesbert, 1985 (Fig. 2c) also possess long, suberect elytral hairs and serrate metafemoral teeth.
-From P. distinctus, the new species can easily be recognized by the alveolate-punctate pronotum (granulose punctures in P. distinctus) and elytral coloration (elytra with small, ferrugineus fasciae in P. distinctus and P. fasciatus).
-From P. wappesi, the new species can easily be recognized by elytral coloration (elytra with small, ferrugineus fasciae in P. wappesi).
-The clavate metafemora and slightly sinuate metatibiae in P. navassae (Fig. 2g) are somewhat similar to P. distinctus (Fig. 2h) but differ significantly from P. wappesi which possess pedunculate-clavate metafemora and more strongly sinuate metatibiae (Fig. 2i).
+From P. distinctus, the new species can easily be recognized by the alveolate-punctate pronotum (granulose punctures in P. distinctus) and elytral coloration (elytra with small, ferrugineus fasciae in P. distinctus).
+From P. wappesi, the new species can easily be recognized by elytral coloration (elytra with small, ferrugineus fasciae in P. distinctus).
+From P. wappesi, the new species can easily be recognized by elytral coloration (elytra with small, ferrugineus fasciae in P. distinctus and slightly sinuate metatibiae in P. navassae (Fig. 2g) are somewhat similar to P. distinctus (Fig. 2h) but differ significantly from P. wappesi which possess pedunculate-clavate metafemora and more strongly sinuate metatibiae (Fig. 2i).